nbethala/nbethala/README.md

 To anyone reading this who’s taken a career break — don’t let it be a breaker of your career.
 You’ve done it once.
 You’ll do it again.
 And this time, you’ll do it with clarity, resilience, and purpose!

 ## 💼 What I Bring to the Table
- 14+ years in enterprise SaaS and PaaS environments - A senior Engineer from day 1.
+ 14+ years in enterprise SaaS and PaaS environments - curious and an avid self-learner!

 ## 🚀 Current Technical Focus
 Kubernetes Certification (CKA Preparation) I’m deep into Certified Kubernetes Administrator (CKA) prep — mastering cluster architecture, RBAC, networking, and troubleshooting.
 My goal?
 To become the Kube Whisperer — someone who can tame any cluster and bring clarity to chaos.